prebid/prebid.github.io/prebid-mobile/pbm-api/android/pbm-api-android.md

 ## Key Features

-- The Publisher knows if the keywords are attached to the `adUnit`.
+- The Publisher knows if the keywords are attached to the `request`.
 - Implements and supports its own auto refresh, no longer supporting `adServer` refresh.
 - Clear result codes that details the response of the Prebid demand fetch request.